s-i-dunn-wsu/cs483_proj/README.md

 Additionally, there is a file `corpus_v4.5_lite.tar.gz`.
 This archive contains our indexes.
 To use it, it needs to be moved to `mtg_qe/data/`, where it will be automatically unpacked and used.
+Note: this dataset is 'lite' because it omits image data.
+In the absense of image data, the website will link images to the host site. (gatherer.wizards.com)

 Note: you will need to move the corpus archive to `mtg_qe/data/` before using setup.py, otherwise the generated `.whl` will be incomplete and will have issues at destination.